Frequently Asked Questions

 "What were the seven allegations of gross misconduct made against you?"

 After I resigned, Cheshire Police decided to hold a disciplinary hearing in my absence.
-I had wanted to attend with my lawyer, but they refused access to my lawyer.
-I also requested that the hearing was held in public, so that there was full transparency - but again this was refused.
+I had wanted to attend with my lawyer, but they blocked my lawyer from attending.
+I also requested that the hearing was held in public so that there was full transparency - but again this was refused.

 The disciplinary hearing ignored all of my exculpatory evidence and they decided that I was 'guilty' of seven allegations of gross misconduct - all to do with confidentiality breaches.